arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ## Overview

 The Arduino® Portenta Max Carrier provides developers an unlimited range of applications, from robotics and medical devices to industrial or automotive applications; the Portenta Max Carrier possibilities are endless.
 The Portenta Max Carrier can be used as a single-board computer (SBC) or reference design.
 It couples the Arduino® Portenta H7 board as a central high-performance unit, granting Edge AI and cutting edge connectivity features into an industry-standard embedded Next Unit of Computing (eNUC) form factor ready.
-In this tutorial, you will know the core features of the Portenta Max Carrier and how to get started with it.
+In this tutorial, you will learn about the core features of the Portenta Max Carrier and how to get started with it.

 ## Goals